wangwencan613/IsoformToolsBeachmark/README.md

 ---
 # 📊 Evaluations
 We benchmarked the performance of all tools across four core dimensions: Detection, Quantification, Differential Splicing Analysis (DSA), and Utility.
 Below are the key metrics and their definitions.
-1. Detection
-Metrics to evaluate the ability of tools to correctly identify alternative splicing events.

 ### 1. Detection Metrics
 To evaluate the ability of tools to correctly identify alternative splicing events.